Table of Contents

 Section 2.
 Any person eligible for membership may apply as provided in the Policy Manual.

 Section 1.
-The Officers of the Association shall be a Chairman of the Board, President, First Vice-President, Second Vice-President, Recording Secretary, Executive Treasurer and Executive Secretary.
+The Officers of the Association may be a Chairman of the Board, President, First Vice-President, Second Vice President, Recording Secretary, Executive Treasurer and Executive Secretary.
 All officers and members of the Board of Directors must be Professional, Life or Retired Members in good standing of the Association.
 This does not preclude the hiring of professional assistance.

 Section 2.
-Term of office shall be for one year or until successors to the office are duly elected.
+Term of office shall be for one year or until successors to the office are duly elected, or otherwise specified by the

 Section 1.
-The Board of Directors shall consist of the officers of the Association as listed above plus the Governor of each District, the Image Salon Chairman, the Web Master, the Social Media Manager, and the Evemt Coordinator, all in good standing of this Association.
+The Board of Directors may consist of the officers of the Association as listed above plus the Governor of each District, the Image Salon Chairman, the Web Administrator, the Social Media Manager, and the Event Coordinator, and any other officer positions that may be necessary to complete the efficient mission of the Board, all in good standing of this Association.

 Section 2.
 Any PPA Officer who is a member of the Association and who is not currently serving on the Board shall be an ex-officio member of the Board of Directors.